 We are deep into basketball season and while their is still no clear #1 basketball team as upsets have ruled the hard court, it is clear that the real kings of basketball games are the pep bands!
 Every year we see bands push the boundaries of innovation and intensity that they bring to games and every year we are impressed.
 Legends are born in pep bands, nick names get solidified and unique traditions are passed from generation to generation.
 This year we are seeing more bands play at halftime and even march on the court!
 It's only a matter of time before complex halftime shows are designed for the hard court on a week to week basis.

 From face painting to spirited cheers, pep bands are the heart and soul of most student sections.
 There are certain schools like Duke for example that have a culture of student involvement that the band is a part of, but doesn't lead.
 However, at most schools it is the band that is in control.
 Take for example the VCU Athletic Band.
-Before games they lead the student section in the Maori war chant, the Haka to get everyone fired up:The Legends:
+In the past they have lead the student section in the Maori war chant, the Haka, to get everyone fired up:The Legends:

 Pep bands are at games to entertain and we all know the standard stands tunes that really get the crowd going, but it is the moments in between songs where pep band legends are born.
 The king of all pep band legends is Doc Nix at George Mason.
 Many Directors have tried to equal his passion and hype in the stands, but most never come close.
 Why is he a legend?
 Because his passion radiates through the arena during games and he involves everyone.
 Earlier this year we saw an electric harp playing in his pep band!
 On the student side, some have become national heroes while doing their part to help put a school on the map.
-For example last season at the University of North Florida this pep band student took "Turn Down for What" to a whole new level and also took the pep band and school right along with him:Passion:
+For example, remember the University of North Florida member that took "Turn Down for What" to a whole new level and also took the pep band and school right along with him:Passion:

 While some think of pep band members as just being there for a credit or as requirement to be in marching band, that couldn't be further from the truth.
 College pep band mem